va5ja/chimney/README.md

       --package=PACKAGE      Package name.
 It is mandatory when making a debian changelog --changelog=CHANGELOG  Changelog file location.
 Mandatory when run not ouf the parent folder of the repository --post-run=POST-RUN    A full-path to a script with parameters to be run right after Chimney finishes its work.
 This is the way Chimney can be used as a part of Continuous Delivery automation.
 The main feature of this option is the placeholders.
 Using the placeholders you can pass results of Chimney's work to a post-run script.
 The next placeholders are supported: %VERSION%, %PACKAGE%, %CHANGELOGFILE%.
 The option decreases the verbosity
+      --rev[=REV]            Sets the revision in Git repository, after which log entries must be collected.
+If not set, the program will try to detect the latest version-tagged revision
       --major                Allows major releases.
 Be default there only can be minor or patches ones.
 Activate this option only if you have a well-functioning GIT workflow
-  -h, --help                 Display this help message -q, --quiet                Do not output any message -V, --version              Display this application version
+  -h, --help                 Display this help message -q, --quiet                Do not output any message
-      --ansi                 Force ANSI output
-      --no-ansi              Disable ANSI output
-  -n, --no-interaction       Do not ask any interactive question -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
  The make command reads git log from the current folder's repository, generates a new release changelog based on it and adds it to the projects changelog.
 ```
+Run ```php bin/chimney make --help``` for more info about general console runner options.

-For example, for CHANGELOG.md:
+For example, to run "make" for CHANGELOG.md:
 ```
-bin/chimney make md
+php bin/chimney make md
 ```
 or, for Debian:
 ```
-bin/chimney make debian --package=plista-dataeng-chimney
+php bin/chimney make debian --package=plista-dataeng-chimney
 ```
 or, with a post-run script:
 ```
-bin/chimney make md --post-run="bin/chimney-release-md.sh --version=%VERSION% --changelog=%CHANGELOGFILE%"
+php bin/chimney make md --post-run="bin/chimney-release-md.sh --version=%VERSION% --changelog=%CHANGELOGFILE%"
 ```

 ### Out-of-box release-scripts